AbsaOSS/golic/README.md

 or extend with new file types.
 All you have to do is to create a `.golic.yaml` file in the project root.
 Golic will read it and overrides master configuration rules.

-Example below overrides master configuration by adding `apacheX` licenses and sets new rule for `*.go.txt` and `.mzm`.
+Example below overrides master configuration by adding `apacheX` licenses and sets new rule for `*name.txt` and `.mzm`.
 For more details see [master configuration](https://raw.githubusercontent.com/AbsaOSS/golic/main/.golic.yaml) example.
 ```yaml
 # .golic.yaml